Face ID Deemed Too Costly To Copy, Android Makers Target In-Display Fingerprint Sensors Instead - Slashdot

 Who the fuck upvotes those submissions?

+They like to see what competing systems are doing to see trends in the market, as Apple tends to be late to the game, but show up in style.

-This is a huge advantage for Apple (Score:2)
+This is a huge advantage for Apple (Score:3)

 Apple is going to start bringing FaceID into tablets, laptops, etc.